Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-Petal 2 “Cash Back, No Fees” Visa Credit Card: Best for limited credit
+Petal 2 ‘Cash Back, No Fees’ Visa Credit Card: Best for limited credit

-Why we picked it: It’s possible that you don’t have a credit score, or it’s still relatively low.
+Why we picked it: Perhaps you don’t have a credit score or it’s still relatively low because your credit profile is slim.
 In that case, we recommend the Petal® 2 "Cash Back, No Fees" Visa® Credit Card.
-It offers a rewards structure that incentivizes responsible card usage, which can help you train yourself to become a responsible cardholder.
-To start, you’ll earn 1% cash back on eligible purchases.
-This rate then will increase to 1.25% cash back on eligible purchases after you make six monthly payments on time, then to 1.5% on eligible purchases after 12 on-time, monthly payments.
+The Petal 2 Credit Card offers a rewards structure that incentivizes responsible card usage, which can train you to become a responsible cardholder.

 Pros